 Alternatively, if you’ll be spending the night in Åndalsnes you could do the famous Rampestreken hike, which also has incredible views.

-I spent the night at this tree tent camping site on Airbnb, however if you don’t feel like camping (or if the weather is bad!) you could stay at this cute farm house along the fjord, the Grand Hotel Bellevue in Åndalsnes, or this very budget friendly hostel.
+I spent the night at this tree tent camping site on Airbnb, however if you don’t feel like camping (or if the weather is bad!) you could stay at this gorgeous holiday home along the fjord, the Grand Hotel Bellevue in Åndalsnes, or this very budget friendly hostel.

 Day 9: Trollstigen & Hotel Union Øye